basephp/support/README.md

 ## Installation

-Install using composer (or download and include them manually)
+Install using composer (or download and include manually).

 ```
 composer require basephp/support